pierre-cm/galbe/docs/context.md

 **state**

-The state property purpose is to carry custom user object accross request lifecycle.
-In general it is used to share informations between the [hooks](hooks.md) and the [handler](handler.md).
+The state property purpose is to carry custom user object across request lifecycle.
+In general it is used to share information between the [hooks](hooks.md) and the [handler](handler.md).

 - key (string): user defined key
 - value (any): user defined object